XiaokunFeng/XiaokunFeng.github.io/_pages/about.md

 ## Video multimodal tracking

-- Investigating multi-modal tracking to address challenges related to integrating visual and linguistic information, thereby improving tracking accuracy.
+- Investigating multimodal tracking to address challenges in integrating visual information with auxiliary modalities (e.g., language, heat maps, infrared images, and depth maps), thereby enhancing tracking accuracy.
-- Exploring the extension of VLT research to tasks involving comprehensive video understanding, aiming to interpret and contextualize objects in videos based on linguistic input.
+- Leveraging Large Language Models (LLMs) in conjunction with visual-language tracking to explore human–computer interaction patterns, contributing to the development of more intuitive and user-friendly interaction systems.
-- Utilizing Large Language Models (LLMs) in conjunction with visual language tracking to explore human-computer interaction patterns, contributing to the development of more intuitive and user-friendly interactions.
+- Following the paradigm of unified foundation models by jointly utilizing datasets from multiple modalities to train a single model capable of handling all multimodal tracking tasks.

 ## Video generation

-- Researching visual object tracking algorithms across diverse scenes to enhance single object tracking performance in various scenarios.
+- Focusing on long video generation, aiming to improve existing evaluation benchmarks and advance model design in this field.
-- Exploring the robustness and generalization aspects of single object tracking algorithms to ensure consistent and reliable performance across diverse scenarios.
+- Exploring the applications of foundation video generation models in various downstream tasks.

 # 📖 Educations